-Head over to Eleanor Tinsley Park on Buffalo Bayou to join the party at US Family Health Plan Freedom Over Texas.
+Head over to Eleanor Tinsley Park on Buffalo Bayou to join the party at CITGO Freedom Over Texas.
 Good times can be had from 4 to 10 pm on the Fourth of July.
 This is the place to be if you like country music.
-Live bands will be playing throughout the evening (including Darius Rucker and the Eli Young Band), and best believe there will be a fireworks show.
-Buy your tickets online by July 3rd for $8, or get ‘em online or in person on the day of the festival for $10.
+Live bands will be playing throughout the evening (including Chris Young and The Mavericks), and best believe there will be a fireworks show.
+Buy your tickets online by for only $8.

 2. Fourth of July in The Woodlands

 If you’re living that Woodlands life, you have plenty of options for fun this Fourth of July weekend.
-Start the festivities a day early with the Star-Spangled Salute at The Cynthia Woods Mitchell Pavilion on Sunday, July 3rd.
-The Houston Symphony will be playing your jam “1812 Overture” and other patriotic tunes for free starting at 8 pm.
+Start the festivities a day early with the Star-Spangled Salute at The Cynthia Woods Mitchell Pavilion on July 3rd.
+The Houston Symphony will be playing a quote-unquote "selection of patriotic favorites" for free starting at 8 pm.
 On July 4th, the Woodlands will also host the South County Fourth of July Parade at 9 am.
-If waking up that early on a holiday sounds downright un-American, you can catch the “Things That Go” Bike Parade at Northshore Park at 4:30 pm instead.
 Wrap up your freedom-fueled day at the Red, Hot & Blue Festival and Fireworks Extravaganza at Town Green Park and Waterway Square from 6 to 10 pm.
 Come hungry if you wanna try your hand (and stomach) at a hot dog eating contest, or just hang out and wait for the 20+ minute fireworks display.